-Enc floc Encourage home and apartment owners to participate in home elevation programs within flood hazard areas.
-Existing As funding opportu participate in acqui As funding opportunities become available, encourage home and apartment owners to participate in acquisition and relocation programs for areas within floodways.
-Moderate Encourage owners of properties in example, point out that most hom flood damage.
-Encourage owners of properties in a floodplain to consider purchasing flood insurance.
+HSNG-h-8 Encourage home and apartment owners to participate in home elevation programs within flood hazard areas.
+Existing HSNG-h-9 As funding opportunities become available, encourage home and apartment owners to participate in acquisition and relocation programs for areas within floodways.
+Moderate HSNG-h-10 Encourage owners of properties in a floodplain to consider purchasing flood insurance.
 For example, point out that most homeowners' insurance policies do not cover a property for flood damage.
-Existing Housing: Landslides and Erosion Increase efforts to reduce la improving appropriate code property, such as those apps Survey Special Report 117 - California, American Society Implementation of DMG Spe Landslide Hazards in Califorr Guidelines for Engineering G placement, cut-fill transition expansive soils, collapsible s investigations, grading plans review and permit issuance.
-Increase efforts to reduce landslides and erosion in existing and future development by improving appropriate code enforcement and use of applicable standards for private property, such as those appearing in the California Building Code, California Geological Survey Special Report 117 - Guidelines for Evaluating and Mitigating Seismic Hazards in California, American Society of Civil Engineers (ASCE) report Recommended Procedures for Implementation of DMG Special Publication 117: Guidelines for Analyzing and Mitigating Landslide Hazards in California, and the California Board for Geologists and Geophysicists Guidelines for Engineering Geologic Reports.
+Existing Housing: Land dslides and Erosion HSNG-i-1 Increase efforts to reduce landslides and erosion in existing and future development by improving appropriate code enforcement and use of applicable standards for private property, such as those appearing in the California Building Code, California Geological Survey Special Report 117 - Guidelines for Evaluating and Mitigating Seismic Hazards in California, American Society of Civil Engineers (ASCE) report Recommended Procedures for Implementation of DMG Special Publication 117: Guidelines for Analyzing and Mitigating Landslide Hazards in California, and the California Board for Geologists and Geophysicists Guidelines for Engineering Geologic Reports.
 Such standards should cover excavation, fill placement, cut-fill transitions, slope stability, drainage and erosion control, slope setbacks, expansive soils, collapsible soils, environmental issues, geological and geotechnical investigations, grading plans and specifications, protection of adjacent properties, and review and permit issuance.
-Existing CEDA Increase offerts to ording landelidge and procion in ovicting and future private dovelonment Evirting Hadorfunded through continuing education of d increase errorts to reduce landslides and erosion in existing and ruture private development through continuing education of design professionals on mitigation strategies.
-Existing Onderlunded Housing: Building Reoccupancy Develop and enforce a repair and rce a repair and reconstruction ordinance to ensure that damaged Existing CEDA bulidings are repains This repains and recals also apply to repains the part of the part o buildings are repaired in an appropriate and timely manner and retrofitted concurrently.
+Existing CEDA HSNG-i-2 Increase efforts to reduce landslides and erosion in existing and future private development through continuing education of design professionals on mitigation strategies.
+Existing Underfunded Housing: Build ding Reoccupancy HSNG-j-1 Develop and enforce a repair and reconstruction ordinance to ensure that damaged buildings are repaired in an appropriate and timely manner and retrofitted concurrently.
 This repair and reconstruction ordinance should apply to all public and private buildings, and also apply to repair of all damage, regardless of cause.
-See http://quake.abag.ca.gov/recovery/info-repair-ord.httml.
-Establish preserva significant privatel Establish preservation-sensitive measures for the repair and reoccupancy of historically significant privately-owned structures, including requirements for temporary shoring or Existing Underfunded CEDA stabilization where expedited permit pr valuable structures. stabilization where needed, arrangements for consulting with preservationists, and expedited permit procedures for suitable repair or rebuilding of historically or architecturally valuable structures.
+See http://quake.abag.ca.gov/recovery/info-repair-ord.html.
+Existing CEDA HSNG-j-2 Establish preservation-sensitive measures for the repair and reoccupancy of historically significant privately-owned structures, including requirements for temporary shoring or stabilization where needed, arrangements for consulting with preservationists, and expedited permit procedures for suitable repair or rebuilding of historically or architecturally valuable structures.
+Existing Underfunded CEDA